-We utilize ultra-high pressure technology equipment, which is designed to protect and safeguard foods without the need of preservatives, on all of our prepared avocado and guacamole products.
+We utilize ultra-high pressure technology equipment, which is designed to protect and safeguard foods, without the need of preservatives, on all of our prepared avocado and guacamole products.
 This procedure substantially destroys the cells of any bacteria that could lead to spoilage, food safety, or oxidation issues, without affecting the taste profile of the finished product.
 Once the procedure is complete, our packaged guacamole can be frozen to ensure a longer shelf-life or shipped fresh to various retail, club, and foodservice customers throughout the markets we service in the U.S and abroad.
-While the overwhelming majority of our Calavo Foods products are produced in our Uruapan, Mexico production facility, we also often utilize high-quality co-packers (using similar ultra-high pressure technology) from time-to-time, to produce several of our retail and foodservice products.
-Co-packers are required to source from USDA certified growers, and comply will all local and U.S. rules and regulations.
+While the majority of our Calavo Foods products are produced in our Uruapan, Mexico production facility, we also often utilize high-quality co-packers (using similar ultra-high pressure technology) from time-to-time, to produce several of our retail and foodservice products.
+Co-packers are required to source from USDA certified growers, and comply with all local and U.S. rules and regulations.

-For fiscal 2019, we believe our capacity will be sufficient for our expected growth due to a combination of production-enhancing initiatives at our facility and the further development of our network of co-packers.
-Net sales of our fresh, refrigerated (non-frozen) products, typically sold to retail customers, represented approximately 59% and 53% of total guacamole sales within the Calavo Foods segment for the years ended October 31, 2018 and 2017.
+For fiscal 2020, we believe our capacity will be sufficient for our expected growth due to a combination of production-enhancing initiatives at our facility and the further development of our network of co-packers.
+Net sales of our fresh, refrigerated (non-frozen) products, typically sold to retail customers, represented approximately 62% and 59% of total guacamole sales within the Calavo Foods segment for the years ended October 31, 2019 and 2018.
+The remaining sales of Calavo Foods consist primarily of frozen products.